Ay-mi/Ay-mi/README.md

 ### ⚡ Fun facts
 - Interested in game development for education
-- Hoping to breakthrough as a white-hat hacker someday
+- Hoping to breakthrough as a white-hat hacker